Skip to main content

 A bar of chocolate on parchment near a cool pantry shelf, a small container nearby, soft window light, realistic photography

-If you want the technical companion piece, read Storage and Serving and Tempering Chocolate to understand why structure matters so much.
+If you want the more technical side, read Storage and Serving and Tempering Chocolate to see why structure matters so much.

 Written By